Azure/bicep-reps/active/0000-decorator-transformations.md

 ## Detailed design

-1. Introduce a top-level resource property "@decorators" to the JSON (also establishing a convention of using the "@" character to distinguish "meta" properties from actual properties that should be sent on an API call)
+1. Introduce a top-level resource property `@decorators` to the JSON (also establishing a convention of using the `@` character to distinguish "meta" properties from actual properties that should be sent on an API call)
     ```json
     {
       "@decorators": {}